In Search of Magic and Silver Bullets

 When Google Doesn’t Love You Any More

-when-Google-doesnt-love-youPeople who call me for marketing help often emphasize that their website is “just fine” (or “just fahn” now that I live in South Carolina).
+when-Google-doesnt-love-youPeople who call me for marketing help often emphasize that their website is “just fine.”
 The site in question may be five years old, look like a brochure, provide no connection to social media, no opportunities for interaction – but it’s just fine.
 Google may have given up on it long ago because it’s inactive, has no keywords and gets no traffic.
 But the site owner persists in believing that it doesn’t matter.

 Usually I hear this from people who are firmly convinced that they do not get business on the Internet.
 They get it from their network or an alliance relationship or just word of mouth.
 And I’d believe them if it weren’t for the fact that they want to talk to me about growing their business.
 Whatever it is they’re doing, it isn’t meeting their growth goals, and yet they are adamant in refusing to put the website in play.